citynetwork/docs/docs/contrib/modifications.md

 A local copy of the documentation will then run on your local machine and be accessible from <http://localhost:8000> in your browser.

-When you are planning to make several changes in rapid succession, you may want to speed up rendering the site after each change.
+When planning to make several changes in rapid succession, you may want to speed up site rendering after each change.
 You may do so by disabling a plugin that checks all links (including external links) for accessibility:

 ```bash